Dave Pallone: Umpiring career

 On April 30, 1988, Pallone was involved in a highly controversial confrontation with Rose when he managed the Cincinnati Reds.
 Pallone was umpiring at first base when he called New York Mets outfielder Mookie Wilson safe on a delayed call in the ninth inning, with the delay giving Howard Johnson the time to score the eventual game-winning run.
 Rose immediately rushed to Pallone to argue both the call and how slowly it was made.
 With both tempers boiling over, Pallone was mocking Rose's gestures by pointing his finger at Rose, which led Rose to accuse Pallone of poking him in the face.
 Rose then shoved Pallone, causing Rose's immediate ejection.
-Pallone denied touching Rose and Major League Baseball never determined that he did in fact touch Rose, nor did they determine that he did not.
+Pallone denied touching Rose and Major League Baseball never determined that he did in fact touch Rose.
 The incident led to fans throwing garbage on the field, temporarily stopping the game and causing Pallone to be taken out of the game to ease tensions.
-The incident also resulted in Rose being suspended for 30 days with a $10,000 fine as well.
+The incident also resulted in Rose being suspended for 30 days with substantial undisclosed fine.

 In September of that year, Pallone was forced to resign.
 He was "outed" later in the year in a New York Post article and alleged to been involved in a sex ring that involved teenage boys.
 The New York district attorney later determined that Pallone was not involved; Pallone sued Major League baseball for wrongfully terminating him, and he later received a substantial settlement.
 But the damage had been done.
 Pallone later wrote his autobiography, Behind the Mask: My Double Life in Baseball, which became a New York Times best-seller, and has been republished as an e-book.
 Pallone now does diversity training for corporations, colleges, universities and athletes with the NCAA.
 Pallone was part of the first class of inductees to the National Gay and Lesbian Sports Hall of Fame in 2013.